Ke0xes/Detection-Engineering-Framework/README2.md

 This framework was developed during my position at Cisco as Cyber Operations Security Architect and has been greatly influenced by invaluable contributions from various Cisco colleagues, industry leaders, academic institutions, and security practitioners who have generously shared their insights, methodologies, and real-world experiences.

-> **💭 Philosophy:** *"Standing on the shoulders of giants, we build upon the collective wisdom of the cybersecurity community to create stronger, more resilient defense mechanisms for organizations worldwide."*

 ---

 ### 🔗 Primary References